ilfrich/python-basic-utils/README.md

     5. [AbstractMysqlStore](#abstractmysqlstore) - helper and wrapper class for MySQL access
     6. [BasicMonitor](#basicmonitor) - monitor class orchestrating regular operations
     7. [ConstantListing](#constantlisting) - a parent class allowing to fetch attribute values from a constant class
+    8. [PerformanceLogger](#performancelogger) - a utility class to log runtime performance of processes
 4. [Functions](#functions)
     1. [`list_to_json`](#list_to_json)
     2. [`default_options`](#default_options)